cyberark/White-Phoenix/README.md

 - **Open Office (odt, ods, odp)**
     - [output folder]/content.xml - content of various types
     - [output folder]/media - Images

+### Virtual Machines Support
+Many ransomware groups maintain a variant of their ransomware specifically meant to target VMs on ESXi servers.
+White Phoenix has a<br>
+feature to recover data from encrypted vm files.
+To use the vm feature simply run white phoenix with the flag -v or <br>
+--virtual-machine on files that represent either memory or storage of the virtual machines such as files with the extension vmem or vmdk.<br>
+White Phoenix uses file carving to identify unencrypted files and extract them to disk.<br>
+Please keep in mind that in this method White Phoenix has no way of knowing the names of the files it recovering.
+Additionally, many files<br>
+are stored on disks and in memory in a somewhat corrupt manner so not everything will be readable once extracted.
+In some cases files that<br>
+were extrated but aren't readable still contain data that can be recovered by white phoenix.
+So a file is extracted but not readable it<br>
+might be worth trying to run white phoenix a second time on the newly extracted file.<br><br>
+Supported types for vms:<br>
+- **pdf**
+- **zip**
+- **docx**
+- **xlsx**
+- **pptx**
+- **jpg**
+- **gif**

 ### License and Copyright